illinois-cs241/illinois-cs241.github.io/_pages/honors.md

 ## Absences

 We understand that student life is busy and schedule conflicts can arise.
-In exchange for requiring attendance at lectures, we will drop two lecture attendance grades, no questions asked.
+In exchange for requiring attendance at lectures, we will drop two lecture/lab attendance grades, no questions asked.
 These drops are meant for conflicts that you have control over, such as a vacation or job interviews.

 If you have a required conflict (e.g. an exam in another class), please notify course staff **ahead of time** and we will excuse your absence.
-If you have a sudden illness or have a sudden death in the family, please refer to the [CS 241 absence policy]({% link _pages/index.md %}#absences).
+If you have a sudden illness or other personal emergencies, please refer to the [CS 241 absence policy]({% link _pages/index.md %}#absences).

 ## Project